emilydunenfeld/Datadog-Takehome/README.md

 ```

 ## Example - Random Metric
-Before diving into the availible functionality of `datadog-metrics` let's get started with a quick example.
-Create a JavaScript file and named random_metric.js and add the following code.
+Before diving into the available functionality of datadog-metrics, let's get started with a quick example.
+Create a JavaScript file named random_metric.js and add the following code.

 ```js
 const metrics = require('datadog-metrics');